eduarbo/dotfiles.deprecated/README.md

 ### TODO

 * Make .gitconfig more general.
 Get rid of my harcoded email and name
-* simplify bootstrap scripts in one file
+* Avoid reinstalling packages when bootstrap script is executed
+* Setup Ruby properly with chruby in bootstrap